Spencer Paysinger: Regular season

+Playoffs

 Television series

 Paysingers's life and career served as inspiration for the 2018 The CW series All American where he is a consulting producer and has a minor role as assistant football coach at Beverly Hills High.
 Paysinger said of the show “It’s immensely important.
 I know it’s a CW drama, but for the bones of it to center on football, that is something that I take pride in.”